Welcome to our epic guide to edibles in Amsterdam in 2020 (and yes, we’re telling where you can get the best spacecake as well, no worries!)

-Instead of blowing clouds of smoke as you chug along the canal, why not drop a trail of crumbs instead and swap the joint out for an edible?
-An edible, what is an edible?
+Instead of blowing clouds of smoke as you chug along the canal, why not drop a trail of crumbs instead?
+Swap out that joint for an edible…an edible, you ask?
+What is an edible?
 How many edibles should I consume?
 Will I get too high?
 Never fear, we’ve got you.

 What are edibles?

-You may be wondering why the weed needs to be put inside a food item?
-Can’t you just eat the weed plant? the answer is no. The part of the marijuana that gets you high and is used in edibles is called tetrahydrocannabinol (THC) and it needs heat to kickstart it.
-This is why if you just eat straight cannabis, you won’t feel intoxicating effects.
+You may be wondering why the weed needs to be put inside a food item.
+Can’t you just eat the weed plant?
+The answer is, no. The part of the marijuana that gets you high that’s used in edibles is called tetrahydrocannabinol (THC) and it needs heat to kickstart it.
+This is why if you just eat straight cannabis, you won’t feel its intoxicating effects.

 What are the different strains you can get?

 Weed is the dried cannabis plant, cultivated mainly from the flowering buds.
-Hash, on the other hand, is a paste made from resin and sap of the plant.
-Hash produces stronger effects because it possesses a higher such concentration of THC than the dried plant.
+Hash, on the other hand, is a paste made from resin and sap from the plant.
+Hash produces stronger effects because it possesses a higher concentration of THC than the dried plant.

-There are thousands of possible cannabinoids that weed can contain but the most common cannabinoids are THC and CBD.
-THC, which stands for Tetrahydrocannabinol is the high component and produces psychoactive effects whereas CBD, formally know as cannabidiol, does not produce a head high but is hailed as a miracle worker for pain relief, easing mental stress and assisting sleep.
+There are thousands of possible cannabinoids that weed can contain but the most common cannabinoids are THC and CBD (cannabidiol).
+THC produces psychoactive effects whereas CBD does not produce a head high.
+It is, however, hailed as a miracle worker for pain relief, easing mental stress, and assisting sleep.